rcherrueau/execo/doc/userguide.rst

 straightforward experiment workflow:

-- parameters are defined, and all parameter combinations computed lines 10 to 16.
+- parameters are defined, and all parameter combinations computed lines 11 to 17.

-- Needed resources are computed and reserved lines 19 to 38.
+- Needed resources are computed and reserved lines 20 to 43.
 Line 24
-  generates a `execo_g5k.planning` resource description asking for one immediately available node on clusters on different sites.
+  generates a `execo_g5k.planning` resource description asking for one immediately available node on clusters on different sites, restricted to clusters whose nodes have a 1 Gbit/s ethernet interface.

 - If enough resources are available and grid job submission was successful, when nodes are available, they are deployed with image `wheezy-x64-min
   <https://www.grid5000.fr/mediawiki/index.php/Category:Portal:Environment#Wheezy-x64-min>`_,
-  line 47.
+  line 52.
 We need to deploy because we need root access on nodes to be able to change the linux TCP stack congestion algorithm.

 - When deployment is finished, and enough nodes were deployed, the iperf package is installed on nodes.

-- The actual parameter sweeping then starts line 53: for each parameter combination, the corresponding iperf server and client are run.
-Lines 66 to 70, iperf output is parsed.
+- The actual parameter sweeping then starts line 58: for each parameter combination, the corresponding iperf server and client are run.
+Lines 71 to 77, iperf output is parsed.

-- Lines 70 to 75, extracted results are appended to a yaml results file.
+- Lines 78 to 80, extracted results are appended to a yaml results file.
+Line 82, progress is checkpointed.

 .. literalinclude:: code_samples/g5k_tcp_congestion.py
    :language: python